-Well, you’re in luck because in this article we are going to be talking about seven ways to treat dry lips!
+Well, you’re in luck because in this article we are going to be talking about seven ways to treat chapped lips!
 These easy home remedies for chapped lips will promote healing and add moisture fast!
-There are also tips on how to protect your lips and prevent chapped lips in the first place.
+There are also tips on how to protect your lips and prevent chapped lips from happening in the first place.

 When lips are dry, they are prone to cracking.
 This is not only painful and irritating, but makes the skin prone to infections as well!
 They can become a real problem if not treated quickly.
 This is especially true during the cold dry winter months, December-February.

 This is why I am sharing these tip tips to help you treat those irritatingly chapped lips and get them back to being soft and happy.
 Lips are an important area of your skin and their health should not be neglected.
-So, let's prevent chapped lips and heal any current issues.
+So, let's heal chapped lips quickly and prevent recurrence.

 8 Ways to Get Rid of Chapped Lips

 Though chapped lips are a year-round problem for many people they become that much worse during winter.
 Lips chapped when the air is drier and colder will only get worse and more uncomfortable until treated.